“Be still, and know that I am God.”

-Dad passed on the night of a full “Strawberry moon” in 2016 on Father’s Day (1).
+Dad slipped gracefully from this life on the night of a full “Strawberry moon” in 2016 on Father’s Day (1).
 I was on my bicycle en route to work at Oracle when the call from my sister Terry came in.
 In a flash, the world stopped turning.
-It was monumental.
-Life would never be the same.
+My life had taken a monumental turn.
 I had known it was coming, but could not fathom the feelings that surfaced.

 Dad was a man’s man, and I lucked out by being his boy.
 Life with Dad just happened.
 We didn’t talk things out.
-We mostly just hung out doing things guys do together, primarily around sports and exercise.
+We mostly just hung out doing what guys do together, primarily around sports and exercise.
 He taught me most of what I know about surfing, skiing, and tennis.
 I don’t mean that he instructed me; that definitely was not Dad.
 He was about being together and doing whatever it was we were doing; not much needed to be said.
-Later in life, I realized what I had learned from him.
-I wouldn’t trade that time for anything.
-He taught me how to truly relax and enjoy life.
-That was my most valuable lesson from him.
+Later in life I came to appreciate the deep wisdom Dad had imparted to me over the years.
+I wouldn’t trade that time with him for anything.
+He took me to school on how to truly relax and enjoy life.
+That was my lesson from him that I treasured most.

 The Bible is crystal clear on the joy and peace that await those who place their faith in Jesus.
 I don’t know if that includes Dad.
-I communicated to him how simple it would be to accept Jesus into his heart.
-On my last visit with him in Kona I was able to share my Christian faith.
+On my last visit with him in Kona I was able to share my Christian faith and communicate to him how simple it would be to accept Jesus into his heart.
+That was not easy for me to do.
 We watched a video together to get him thinking about heaven.
 He did not say much, but appeared receptive to what I was saying.
 It rests in God’s hands.

 I often dream about being reunited with Dad in the prime of his life in heaven.
-It would be a wonderous homecoming.
+It would be a wondrous homecoming.
 I imagine, of course, he is going to say,

 “Michael, let’s go surfing!”.